-Through our partnership with the North-Okanagan Shuswap School District and funding assistance from the Habitat Conservation Trust Foundation, over 600 children spent the day outside last year, participating in a variety of hands-on outdoor learning activities.
+Through our partnership with the North-Okanagan Shuswap School District and funding assistance from the Habitat Conservation Trust Foundation, over 600 children spent the day outside in the 2017/2018 school year, participating in a variety of hands-on outdoor learning activities.
 These activities aim to connect kids deeply with the natural work by developing their sensory and observation skills, increasing their knowledge of flora and fauna, and by showcasing some of the most beautiful outdoor locations in the Shuswap.

 We sponsor free field trips for classes to visit natural areas near their school with a trained outdoor educator, providing both the students and the teacher with rich learning opportunities.